cardano-foundation/docs-cardano-org/getting-started/guidelines-for-operating-large-stake-pools/index.md

 Virtualized systems are often concentrated into a few large data centers.
 This creates potential points of common network failures, including reliance on specific portions of national infrastructures (internet backbones, power grids, etc).
 Large SPOs should aim to disperse their operations across multiple regions, and very large operators should aim for a global presence.

-## Provisioning a large stake pool operation
+## Provisioning

-To ensure overall network resilience and robustness, large SPOs must take special care of:
+To ensure overall network resilience and robustness, SPOs that operate large stake pools must take special care of:

 **Stake pool configuration**